NecipAkgz/fhevm-example-factory/docs/fhe-public-decrypt-single-value.md

     }

-    /// @notice Returns the encrypted ebool handle that stores the game result.
+    /// @notice Returns the encrypted ebool handle that stores the game result. function hasHeadsWon(uint256 gameId) public view returns (ebool) {
-    /// @dev gameId: The ID of the game.
-    ///      returns: The encrypted result (ebool handle). function hasHeadsWon(uint256 gameId) public view returns (ebool) {
         return games[gameId].encryptedHasHeadsWon;
     }

-    /// @notice Returns the address of the game winner.
-    /// @dev gameId: The ID of the game.
-    ///      returns: The winner's address (address(0) if not yet revealed). function getWinner(uint256 gameId) public view returns (address) {
+    /// @notice Returns the address of the game winner. function getWinner(uint256 gameId) public view returns (address) {
         require(
             games[gameId].winner != address(0),